CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 **Tip:** It is best to choose a large horizontal image if possible.

-- After you have updated the featured image, write your commit message (Ex: Add featured image) and commit your changes.
+- After you have updated the featured image, write your commit message (e.g. Add featured image) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 9. Edit the About Page